ucr-rhic/ucr-rhic.github.io/how-tos/star_alma9.md

 			- You can now compile STAR software with `cons`
 			- You can now run your STAR scripts normally
 - Condor jobs must also be handled differently to use the container
+	- **Condor jobs cannot be submitted or queried while in the singularity container!**
 	- **NB:** If you want to run jobs using condor in the singularity container, compile all code in the singularity container.
 This will use all the libraries available in the container.
 It also uses ROOT5.
 	- For STAR scheduler
 		1. add to your xml  `<shell>singularity exec -e -B /direct -B /star -B /afs -B /gpfs -B /sdcc/lustre02 /cvmfs/star.sdcc.bnl.gov/containers/rhic_sl7.sif</shell>`